vumaq/ticker32/README.md

 #### 5. First Boot & Adjustment
 - The splash screen shows Wi-Fi, time-sync, and API status.
 - In the main view, **tap** the screen to adjust brightness.

+---

+### Support This Project

+☕ If you found this project helpful, consider [buying me a coffee on Ko-fi](https://ko-fi.com/yourusername) to support development!